Using our collections

 An archival collection guide, sometimes called a finding aid, is guide to a group of archival records, personal papers, or manuscripts.
 It may be a brief summary, or a detailed description and inventory.
 The collection guide describes the origin, extent, dates, contents, topics, and organization of the records.

 Our digital collections are housed in UMedia, an online platform for digitized archival material.
-It includes images, media, and records from Archives and Special Collections.
-Not all of our materials are digitized.
+It includes digitized images, media, and records from Archives and Special Collections.

-The University of Minnesota Libraries catalog, also called MNCAT, will include catalog information for rare and special books, periodicals, and other publications held by our units.
+The University of Minnesota Libraries catalog will include catalog information for rare and special books, periodicals, and other publications held by our units.

-Guides are lists of recommended resources around a subject that are curated by archivist and curators with subject-specific knowledge.
-To view guides related to materials from Archives and Special Collections, visit Archives and Special Collections guides.
+Research guides are lists of recommended resources around a subject that are curated by archivist and curators with subject-specific knowledge.